ViliusDevX/Cybersecurity-Python-Projects/README.md

 | `password-strength-checker/` | CLI + GUI tool to analyze password complexity, entropy, and common password usage |
 | `hash-cracker` | GUI-based tool that performs offline dictionary attacks on hashes using rockyou.txt wordlist |
 | _More coming soon..._ | Plans include port scanners, HTTP header analyzer, SIEM analyzers and etc. |

 ---

-## 💡 Why This Matters

-Python is a key tool in cybersecurity — from automation and scripting to threat detection and custom tool development.
-This repo is part of my journey to combine software skills with real-world cybersecurity knowledge.

----